This is a fast, fun ride, offering some of the best horses and most exciting game viewing in Africa.

-Today, your journey takes you through the heart of the Mashatu to the ancient rock formations synonymous with the Limpopo Valley.
+Today, is a long mornings ride and your journey takes you through the heart of the Mashatu to the ancient rock formations synonymous with the Limpopo Valley.
 Long canters sweep past the Giant Baobab trees silently surveying the land as they have done for centuries we follow the ancient elephant trails stamped into the soil.
 Your ride continues to Kgotla camp, an old tribal court on the banks of the Mocloutse River.

-Today the group has a choice of a morning and afternoon ride exploring the sandstone formations, including the famed Solomon’s Wall.
+A shorter mornings ride exploring the sandstone formations, including the famed Solomon’s Wall.
 Ancient civilisations harboured their wealth in between these hills, where two mighty rivers meet – the Limpopo and the Mocloutse.
-If the group prefers a long morning ride, you will spend the afternoon visiting the nearby village of Lentswe Le Moriti followed by a trip to the Mmamagwe Hills.

-An early rise and hearty breakfast sets you up for probably your longest day on horseback.
+An early rise and hearty breakfast sets you up for a long day on horseback.
 Today’s ride takes you through mopane bush and across large open plains, where hopefully you will be joined by herds of wildebeest and zebra.
 You arrive at Liana camp on the banks of the Limpopo River.

-This morning’s riding will hopefully offer great game viewing from horseback as we explore the Pitsane river valley.
+Today’s riding will hopefully offer great game viewing from horseback as we explore the Pitsane river valley on an all-day ride.
 The Pitsane has a spring high in the hills, which provides regular drinking holes along its course to draw thirsty herds of game.

 History has it, that the area you are riding in today there was a skirmish during the Boer war and Bryces store and an old supply post was destroyed.
 There was once a stage coach line called Zeederbergs, which ran from the cities of the Transvaal in South Africa to the newly forged settlements of Southern Rhodesia (now Zimbabwe).
-These coaches crossed Limpopo and followed the Pitsane River crossing into Zimbabwe at your next night’s camp, fittingly called Zeederberg.
+These coaches crossed Limpopo and followed the Pitsane River crossing into Zimbabwe.

 Dinner is in the Llala palm rondavel.
 Experience your last evening in the bush, relaxing around the fire pit with the unforgettable sounds of Africa echoing around you.